Agoric/documentation/main/getting-started/intro-zoe.md

 ## Invites

-The `E(zoe).makeInstance()` call returns an *invite* to that contract instance.
+The `E(zoe).makeInstance()` call returns a record consisting of:
+- An *invite* to that contract instance.
+- An `instanceRecord` containing information about the new instance.

 Invites are [*ERTP payment objects*](https://agoric.com/documentation/getting-started/ertp-introduction.html#creating-assets-with-ertp) that let their holder interact with that specific contract instance.
 If there are ten instances of a contract running and you hold an invite to, say, the earliest created one, that’s the only one the invite works with.
 It doesn’t work with any of the nine later created contract instances.

 And while whoever instantiated the contract gets the initial invite to that instantiation, as with all invites, they can transfer it to another party before it’s used.
 Who created or first held an invite doesn’t matter.
 Whoever possesses an invite has control and use of it.